0xSG/Simple-Calculator/README.md

 # WorkShopCalc

-Simple calculator app for Android
+Simple calculator app for Android.

 **IF YOU FOUND ANY BUGS PLEASE [PULL REQUEST](https://github.com/0xpulsar/WorkShopCalc/pulls)**